artsy/artsy.github.io/_posts/2016-06-29-code-spelunking-injection.markdown

 _Note:_ terminology changes here, I've talked about a bundle, but now that the code is in the runtime, we start talking about it as a dynamic library.
 These bundles contain 2 files `Info.plist`, `InjectionBundleX` - so when I say dynamic library, I'm referring to the code that is inside the bundle that is linked ar runtime (and thus dynamically linked in.)

 Next, Injection creates a [dynamic library info][dl_lib_info] [struct][dl_struct] and uses [dladdr][dladdr] to fill the struct, based on the function pointer.
 This lets Injection know where in memory the library exists.
 It's now safe in the knowledge that the code has been injected into the runtime.
-Injection will re-create the app structure, if requested - like when it recieves a socket event of `~`.
+Injection will re-create the app structure, if requested - like when it receives a socket event of `~`.

 We're getting into Mach-O binary APIs, so put on your crash helmets.
 Injection is going to use the dynamic library info, and [ask for the Objective-C][ask_classlist] `__classlist` via [getsectdatafromheader][getsectdatafromheader] for the new dynamic library.
 This works fine for Swift too, it _mostly_ has to be exposed to the Objective-C runtime.
 If you want to understand more about what this looks like, read [this blog post][objc_reverse] from [Zynamics][zynamics].
 Injection then loops through the classes inside the library, via the most [intensely casted][class_references] line in of code in here: `Class *classReferences = (Class *)(void *)((char *)info.dli_fbase+(uint64_t)referencesSection);`.